Fundación Biblioteca Rafael Hernández Colón: History

 Fundación Biblioteca Rafael Hernández Colón is located on two historic buildings, both adjacent to each other, both facing west on Calle Mayor.
 The construction of Fundación Biblioteca Rafael Hernández Colón at this two sites preserved as much as possible the history of both structures.

 The corner lot was first owned by Juan de Dios Conde, a two-time mayor of Ponce in 1836 and 1839.
 Some 30 years later, in 1872, a new two-story structure was built which became, three years later, Hospital Militar Español de Ponce.
 In 1896, Gaspar Bonnín y Miró, a businessman from Mallorca, Spain, bought the property, as the Hospital moved to a new and more spacious building elsewhere in the city.
 In 1898 the structure was taken over by the US Army, upon its invasion of Puerto Rico in July of that year.
 Eventually the property was acquired by the government of Puerto Rico, and a new building was erected at this corner lot to serve as the site of the Puerto Rico Criminal Courthouse for the District of Ponce.
 The structure for the Ponce District Courthouse, and still standing, was designed by Manuel Víctor Domenech, an architect from Isabela, Puerto Rico, in the neoclassical style.
 The building has been home to universities (Interamerican University of Puerto Rico at Ponce was located here for many years) as well as serving as a residential and commercial rental site.
 This building was built in 1897 in the Neoclassical style, and served as the Ponce Criminal Court, District Court for the Puerto Rico Court System, Centro Español de Ponce headquarters, and as the Ponce campus of the Universidad Interamericana de Puerto Rico as well as for Caribbean University.

-Meanwhile the lot on the second property, the one on the southernmost lot, had only the skeleton of what it once was.
+Meanwhile the lot on the second property, the one on the southernmost lot, had only the skeleton of what it once was.The contemporary adaptation of the building was designed by Atelier 66 by architects Magda Bardina, Ligia Saldaña and Roberto Pio Garcia.
 Much of this building was built from scratch, to provide all the modern services needed by a library-museum, including the electrical room, elevator, offices, rest rooms, and all other support facilities required so that the older historic building to its north would be impacted the least.
 Perhaps most importantly, a seamless transition from this mostly-rebuilt building to the historic building to the north was achieved via halls that make possible the passage from one building to the other.
 This building was built in 2014 in the modern style.